 Recommended actions to reduce the risk of accidental shooting of protected look-alike species

-In response to identified risk of accidental shooting of protected waterbrid species a number of actions are possible.
+In response to identified risk of accidental shooting of protected waterbird species a number of actions are possible.
 The choice of an action or a combination of them should be appropriate to the level of risk.
 This can include the following:

 1. Ensure adequate hunting legislation and governance